Shopify/checkout-sheet-kit-android/.github/CONTRIBUTING.md

 open an issue to propose the feature so we can confirm the feature should be in scope for the project before it is implemented.

+**NOTE**: Issues that have not been active for 30 days will be marked as stale, and subsequently closed after a further 7 days of inactivity.

 ## How To Contribute

 1. Fork the repo and branch off of main